mdgarden/color-palette/README.md

 - [ ] Color palette of canvas will change at every browser open.
 - [ ] User can save their canvas image or share to SNS simply.
-- [ ] Every Color palette have thier own ID, and user can share and read palette ID.
+- [ ] Every Color palette has their own ID, and user can share and read palette ID.

 ### TODO